University of Minnesota Law School, 1979

 Mr. Grindal has been recognized as one of Minnesota’s top eight lobbyists by the Minneapolis Star Tribune and also named one of the 10 most influential lobbyists in Minnesota by Minneapolis-based CityPages.
 In addition, he has been honored by inclusion in The Best Lawyers in America for health care law and has been named a “Super Lawyer” by the Minnesota Law & Politics for government relations for numerous years.
 He was also selected by Minnesota attorneys for the Guidebook of Law and Leading Attorneys in Minnesota for health care and government relations.
 He has been named by Minnesota Physician as one of Minnesota’s “100 Most Influential Health Care Leaders” several times.
 In 2016, he was named by Twin Cities Business Magazine as one of 100 “People to Know” in Minnesota.

-Mr. Grindal belongs to the Minnesota Government Relations Council, the American Health Lawyers Association, the Minnesota State Bar Association (health law), and the American Society of Medical Association Counsel.
+Mr. Grindal belongs to the Minnesota Government Relations Council, the American Health Lawyers Association, and the American Society of Medical Association Counsel.
 He currently serves on the board of directors of the Minnesota Private College Council and the Board of Governors of the Minikhada Club.
-Also, currently he chairs the board of directors of the Evangelical Lutheran Good Samaritan Society.
 Previously, he served on board of regents for Augsburg College, and chaired that board for two years.
+In addition, he served on the board of directors of the Evangelical Lutheran Good Samaritan Society and chaired the board for two years.
 He has also served on the boards of the Minnesota Center for Arts Education, the International Hearing Foundation, The Minikahda Club, Prairie Lutheran Church Council, and the Norwegian American Historical Association.

 After graduating from the University of Minnesota Law School, Mr. Grindal served in the Minnesota Attorney General’s office as a Special Assistant Attorney General before joining Lockridge Grindal Nauen.
 He lives in Minneapolis with his wife and has two grown sons.